 Vital to the principles of the ICP is to provide recognition for local artists while not reinforcing an 'othering' of new minorities by presenting them as still foreign and somehow outside of the cultural boundaries of Lyon.
 CMTRA's sound atlas falls somewhat short here because, while it does offer some degree of recognition to new minorities, this exists within their depiction as still 'foreign'.
 This is paradoxical because in one sense the sound atlas details that featured musicians have lived in Lyon's 8th Arrondissement for decades and have intertwined their artistic and daily routines with the physical space of the city.
-However, in another sense, the sound atlas fails to tie these artistic forms to the city as an integral part of being Lyonnais or French, or to describe these cultures as somehow benefitting Lyon or contributing to its culture.
-Rather, the cultures of new minorities are depicted as outside of the constructs of France and Lyon and are as such subject to ethnic ascription and 'othering' (Said 1978).
+However, in another sense, the sound atlas fails to tie these artistic forms to the city as an integral part of being Lyonnais or French, or to describe these cultures of new minorities are depicted as outside of the constructs of France and Lyon and are as such subject to ethnic ascription and 'othering' (Said 1978).
 Here, they are depicted as outside of both the local and national narrative, which is counter to the goals of the ICP that are centred on the notion of incorporating difference as an integral part of the local landscape.